-The composition of the Delegated Committee, however, does not resemble that of the Board of Directors:
+The composition of the Delegated Committee, however, does not resemble that of the Board of Directors in the sense that:

-- i) In the Delegated Committee there is a predominance of executive directors (3 of the members) and, in addition, there is 1 proprietary director and 2 independents. - ii) The Board of Directors is composed of 3 executive directors, 5 proprietary directors, 6 independent directors and by one external director.
+- i) In the Delegated Committee there is a predominance of executive directors (3 of the members) and, in addition, there are 1 proprietary director, 2 independents and other external director. - ii) The Board of Directors is composed of 3 executive directors, 4 proprietary directors, 9 independent directors and by one external director.